Remote First Aid

-Martine Lafontaine: First Aid Instructor for Red Cross
+Martine Lafontaine: First Aid Instructor for WorksafeBC and Red Cross

-Meet Martine, one of our newest First Aid instructors.
-Martine worked as a ski patroller for four years and a lifeguard for one year in Whistler before moving to the Kootenays.
-She now works as a paramedic when not teaching for Selkirk college as a Red Cross First Aid instructor.
-A keen learner, Martine has taken on the task of becoming qualified to teach Occupational First Aid courses as well.
-Martine is most happy in the mountains, skiing, hiking or biking, or enjoying some fun adventures with her family.
+Martine worked as a ski patroller for 4 years and a lifeguard for 1 year in Whistler before moving to the Kootenays.
+She now works as a paramedic when not working at Selkirk College.
 Martine believes everyone should learn First Aid, as you never know who you might be able to help, and you also hope someone might be able to help you if you need it!

 Ana Beresford: First Aid Instructor for Red Cross